NYCPlanning/db-cpdb/.github/ISSUE_TEMPLATE/update.md

 ---

+The purpose of this issue is to help the team track the tasks that need to occur before kicking off a CPDB update.

 # Update source data
-Read more about how to update a specific dataset [here](https://github.com/NYCPlanning/db-cpdb/wiki/Maintenance)
+Read more about who to reach out to and how to update a specific dataset [here](https://github.com/NYCPlanning/db-cpdb/wiki/Maintenance)
 ## Received from agency partner and manually loaded into data libraries
 - [ ] Capital Commitment Plan: fisa_capitalcommitments
 - [ ] ddc_capitalprojects_infrastructure